JuanPabloHA/Seoul_Bike_Sharing/notebooks/README.md

-# Notebooks folder for the end to end machine learning project
+# Notebooks folder for the Seoul bike-sharing end to end machine learning project

-Host the code for the project's cycle:
+Host the project's code.